Two extremely helpful tools when dealing with sales datasets are Summary Tiles and Views.

 I have kept each macro as simple as possible, but these can definitely be expanded on.

-The automotive industry is evolving rapidly, and sales teams must adapt to keep up with the latest trends and technologies.
+The automotive industry is evolving rapidly, and sales teams must adapt to keep pace with new trends and technologies.

-The automotive industry is evolving rapidly, and sales teams must adapt to keep up with the latest trends and technologies.
+The automotive industry is evolving rapidly, and sales teams must adapt to keep pace with new trends and technologies.

 Privacy Policy | Terms of Use